×

 • Maori is spoken as a national language in: New Zealand.

 You will also get to know the continents where Czech and Maori speaking countries lie.
-Based on the number of people that speak these languages, the position of Czech language is 73 and position of Maori language is not available.
+Based on the number of people that speak these languages, the position of Czech language is 73 and position of Maori language is 26.
 Find all the information about these languages on Czech and Maori.

 Czech and Maori Language History